One of a Kind

 You may not be seasoned enough to be of value to a Fortune 500 company at this point in your career, but there are plenty of opportunities to be an intrapreneur and add value within your firm.
 That will serve you well when you’re ready to start developing your own book of business.

 Jay Harrington is co-founder of Harrington Communications, where he leads the agency's Brand Strategy, Content Creation and Client Service teams.
-He also writes weekly dispatches on the agency's blog, Simply Stated.
+He is the author of the book "One of a Kind: A Proven Path to a Profitable Practice," as well as the ebook "How to Start Fast as a Law Firm Associate."
 Previously, Jay was a commercial litigator and corporate bankruptcy attorney at Skadden, Arps, Slate, Meagher & Flom and Foley & Lardner.
 He has an undergraduate degree in journalism and earned his law degree from the University of Michigan Law School.
+He writes regularly for Attorney at Work.
 Follow him on Twitter @harringj75.

 ONE OF A KIND: